mtth/kit/README.rst

 Flasker
 =======

-**Flasker is now deprecated.**
+  Edit (04/12/2013)

-Consider using Kit_ instead, which allows YAML configuration files, running multiple projects side by side and more.
+  I won't be updating this repository anymore as I am now using Kit_ instead.

 A configurable, lightweight framework that integrates Flask_, SQLAlchemy_ and